Windz-GameDev/Recommendation-Systems-Research/README.md

 ## Current Status and Future Goals

 The LLM-Enhanced Movie Recommendation System has made significant progress, with both sets of recommendations (traditional SVD and LLM-enhanced) being generated successfully.
 User profiles can now be generated and utilized in the SVD algorithm to provide personalized recommendations.
+The recommendation system currently supports both the 32M size dataset and the 100k MovieLens dataset sizes, allowing users to choose based on their computational resources and desired dataset size.
+We plan to continue supporting multiple dataset sizes to accommodate different user requirements and ensure the system remains flexible and adaptable.

 However, we acknowledge that there is room for further improvement and have identified several future goals to enhance the system:

 1. **Upgrading to a More Powerful LLM**: We aim to improve the results even further by upgrading from the current 4B parameter model to a more powerful one, such as Llama 70B.
 This will enable us to generate more accurate and nuanced similarity scores between user preferences and movie descriptions.

-2. **Switching to a Larger MovieLens Dataset**: To address potential biases and expand the movie catalog, we plan to switch to a larger version of the MovieLens dataset.
-This will provide a more diverse and representative set of movies for generating recommendations, ensuring a wider range of user preferences can be accommodated.

-3. **Parallelizing Movie Description Retrieval**: We have identified that retrieving movie descriptions from IMDb can be a time-consuming process.
+2. **Parallelizing Movie Description Retrieval**: We have identified that retrieving movie descriptions from IMDb can be a time-consuming process.
 To optimize this step, we plan to explore parallelization techniques, which will help speed up the retrieval process and improve the overall efficiency of the recommendation system.

 Despite these areas for improvement, we are confident that our current system is making good and relevant movie recommendations.
 The integration of LLMs with traditional SVD has shown promising results, and we believe that with the planned enhancements, the LLM-Enhanced Movie Recommendation System will continue to provide highly personalized and accurate movie suggestions to users.